leesheppard/code-challenge-bank/README.md

     $ git clone https://github.com/leesheppard/code-challenge-bank.git
     $ cd code-challenge-bank

+### Run the application

+To run the transfer of funds:

+    $ rake transfers

+Or manually with:

+    $ ruby bank.rb

 ### Testing

 To run test suite:

     $ rspec

 ### Afterword

 Thanks for checking out my work.